helpfl/content-service/README.md

-# Blog
+# Content Service

-This is a blank project for CDK development with TypeScript.
+This is a microservice built on aws using aws cdk

-The `cdk.json` file tells the CDK Toolkit how to execute your app.

 ## Useful commands